Grand-Aides USA Summary

 and 14 international locations.

 - Grand-Aides USA has 2 employment models: 1.
-Grand-Aides USA employs Grand-Aides and supervisors; 2.
+In the preferred model, Grand-Aides USA employs Grand-Aides and supervisors; 2.
 Grand-Aides USA trains local supervisors who then train the local Grand-Aides.They can be employed either by the hospital / health system or a home health agency.

 - Grand-Aides address the following issues in both adults and children: 1.
 Improved management of chronic disease, to keep patients as healthy as possible and out of the hospital: readmissions - improving care transitions and reducing unnecessary admissions; 2.
 Overcrowding in busy clinics and Emergency Departments with hyper-utilizers; 3.
 Improved access to care in rural areas for those who have little or none.